CottageLabs/scoss-hord/docs/DEPLOY.md

             <br><br>
             <p>To feed back on how this is or is not working for you, please mail us <a href="mailto:info@sparceurope.org">info@sparceurope.org</a></p>

-            <p>This service has been based on the work of DCC and its RISE framework.
+            <p>This service has been based on the work of <a href="https://www.dcc.ac.uk/">DCC</a> and its RISE framework.
 For more information, see
                         <a href="http://www.dcc.ac.uk/resources/how-guides/RISE">http://www.dcc.ac.uk/resources/how-guides/RISE</a></p>
         </div>
     </div></div>